 2 lecs., 2 hrs. lab., 3 sem. hrs.

-The major part of this course concentrates on how to quantify work and how to design workplaces, based on measurement and methods engineering, to achieve optimum efficiency.
+The major part of this course concentrates on how to quantify work and how to design work-places, based on measurement and methods engineering, to achieve optimum efficiency.
 A minor part of this course will discuss methods used to analyze environmental stressors, such as noise and illumination, and the application of these methods in workplace design to reduce operator fatigue and to achieve optimum performance.
-Offered spring semester.
-Prereq:MATH 080.
+Offered spring term.

+Prerea:MATH 080.